All restaurants experience seasonality.

+- Paying your staff.
 Even if you operate on a limited schedule in slow seasons, you’ll need to hire, train, and pay your staff just the same.
 Hiring for the restaurant business is tough enough as it is—turnover is high and attrition is likely—without worrying that you won’t be able to pay your staff due to insufficient cash flow.

+- Covering your overhead.
 Paying rent and/or mortgage payments on your space, covering your insurance costs and utilities – these are costs that you will always need to address regardless of the season.

+- Upgrading or repairing your equipment.
 During high season, your equipment will probably run at capacity at all times and the thought of sidelining a piece of equipment for repairs or replacement is both ghastly and unthinkable.
 Your restaurant's slow season is the perfecttime to invest in new equipment – like a new water heater or gas hood – or repair/refurbish what you have, like your walk-in freezer.

+- Stocking up on inventory.
 On one hand, your restaurant's slow season is a great time to stock up on needed inventory – from cutlery to non-perishable food items, yet, on the other, a lack of positive cash flow can make purchases of all shapes and sizes pretty painful.